 Once you have downloaded a copy of CHIP,

-I have only tested this on Spigot version 1.12.2.
+I have only fully tested this on Spigot version 1.12.2 and semi tested this on Spigot 1.8.8.
 Other versions should work fine, as long as you have the appropriate ProtocolLib plugin installed.
 If there is a specific version that is not working and you would like support for, please make an issue on GitHub describing what server software (Spigot, Paper, Sponge, etc) and what Minecraft version you are interested in and I will make an attempt at supporting it.

 - Ensure you have Java 8